tlswg/rfc8447bis/draft-ietf-tls-rfc8447bis.md

 limited applicability, or is intended only for specific use cases.

 Note:
-: The role of the designated expert is described in RFC 8447.
+: The role of the designated expert is described in {{!I-D.ietf-tls-rfc8447bis}}.
 The designated expert {{!RFC8126}} ensures that the specification is publicly available.
 It is sufficient to have an Internet-Draft (that is posted and never published as an RFC) or a document from